Available Knives: 18 November, 2018

 These all come with sayas made for and fitted to each in my shop, and all of those mosaic pins were made by the fantastic Sally Martin of Provision Forge in Oregon.
 And all of that maple comes from up the mountain from my place upstate.
 A couple notes: the number attached to the knives is that blade’s length, from tip to heel, in mm; and as noted above new stuff goes up here Sundays at 5pm.

-Send me over an email if one of these belongs with you or yours, and Merry Christmas folks!
+So send me an email if one belongs with you or yours, and a very Happy Thanksgiving!